shamilovtim/dawnchorus/README.md

 ## Status

-Project is but is known to work correctly with Javascript, Typescript JSX and TSX.
+Project is known to work correctly with Javascript, Typescript JSX and TSX.
 Not fully developed for other languages and will revert to Monokai where necessary.

 ## Development